 LED turf grow lights are manufactured by SeeGrow® Developments.
-With the use of these turf specific light rigs you can get outstanding results of up to 10mm growth in 24 hours of leaf and root.
-SeeGrow has approached the issue of meeting the specific requirements of turf by utilizing a light spectrum that is tailored to meet the needs of the turf present.
-These are turf-specific lights rather than simply retro-fitting horticultural lights.
+With the use of these turf specific light rigs you can get outstanding results of up to 10mm growth or leaf and root in 24 hours.
+SeeGrow utilize a light spectrum that is tailored to meet the specific needs of turf, so these are turf grow lights rather than simply retro-fitted horticultural lights.

-One of the main advantages of LED over HPS and MH lights is the adjustable light spectrum.
-They are now being used at Manchester City, Juventus, The San Siro, Tokyo Stadium, Chelsea FC, and Wembley Stadium.
+One of the main advantages of LED over HPS and MH lights is the adjustable spectrum.
+They are now in use at Manchester City, Juventus, The San Siro, Tokyo Stadium, Chelsea FC, and Wembley Stadium.

-The introduction of high-power LED systems could well spell the end of HPS dominance for several reasons:
+High-power LED systems could well spell the end of HPS light rigs for several reasons:

-- LED grow lights last six times as long as HPS.
+- One, LED grow lights last six times as long as HPS;

 - Two, their directional lighting requires no reflectors;

-- LED grow lighting uses no toxic metals.
+- Three, LED grow lights use no toxic metals;

-- No cooling is necessary as they do not burn turf.
+- No cooling is necessary and they do not burn turf;

 - Less frequent watering;

 - Bias on desired spectrum possible by dimming;

-- Due to the 2-3 times efficiency per m2 in comparison to HPS, less pitch treatment in operational hours and/or lesser equipment is required.
+- Due to the 2-3 times efficiency per m2 in comparison to HPS, less pitch treatment in operational hours and/or lesser equipment is required and finally

 - A very low carbon footprint.
 9 HPS rigs each containing 60 lamps by 2,000 (seasonal) operational hours produce 800 tonnes of CO2 (800,000 kg).
 By using LED, savings vary from 200 to nearly 400% on CO2 emissions.

 A ‘’light’’ refresher course!
 Daily Light Intergral (DLI)

-Just to refresh your memory, DLI is the cumulative amount of photosynthetic light that is received each day.
-The DLI is measured as the number of moles of light (mol) per square meter (m-2) per day (d-1), or mol·m-2·d-1.
-The DLI can have a profound effect on root and shoot growth.
-Variations occur in DLI between C3 and C4 grasses and also between different cultivars
+DLI is the cumulative amount of photosynthetic light that is received each day.
+The DLI measures the number of moles of light (mol) per square meter (m-2) per day (d-1), or mol·m-2·d-1.
+The DLI can have a big effect on root and shoot growth with variations existing between C3 and C4 grasses and also between different cultivars.

 PAR (Photosynthetically Active Radiation) is a region of the electromagnetic spectrum (400 to 700 nm) that promotes photosynthesis.